 It's impossible to predict the extent of the damage after a major disaster, but if the disaster is an earthquake, one thing is virtually certain: There will be broken water mains or plumbing pipes.
+Even earthquake-resistant housing can experience water supply issues after an earthquake.
 That usually means that drinking water is cut off completely, but in some instances, there may still be enough pressure to deliver water to the faucets.
 You're right to be concerned about consuming that water, especially if it comes from a well.

-The condition of the drinking water after an earthquake is as difficult to predict as the extent of the total damage.
-A few telltale signs can alert you to the likelihood of contamination, and if you're well prepared, your emergency supplies will include a test kit that will let you assess the water definitively.
-If your taps are still flowing, the water may be fine, but if you aren't sure it's best to drink the water you stored in your pantry as part of your emergency preparations.
+The condition of the drinking water after an earthquake is as difficult to predict as the extent of the total earthquake damage you'll experience.
+A few telltale signs can alert you to the likelihood of contamination, and if you're well prepared, your emergency supplies will include a water test kit that will let you assess the water definitively.
+If your taps are still flowing, the water may be fine, but if you aren't sure, it's best to drink the water you stored in your pantry as part of your emergency preparations.

 If you don't have an adequate supply of emergency water, you'll have to purify the tap water.
 You can do this using heat or chemicals.
 If the taps aren't running at all, you can get water from a number of sources, including the water heater and the toilet tank (not the bowl).
 Wherever the water comes from, it's a good idea to purify that water before you drink it.

 Of more concern are pathogens that may enter the water system through a collapsed well or a broken pipe.
+To keep your family safe during an earthquake, make sure you have uncontaminated drinking water.
 Water that contains amoebae or bacteria is often also discolored, but the discoloration comes from sediment and dirt, not the pathogens.
 Depending on the degree of contamination, the water coming from the tap may just be cloudy, or it may be brown, and it may have an odor.

 If the water comes out of the tap at full pressure and it's clear and odor-free, the water supply system is probably intact, and the water is probably safe.
 It's still a good idea to test it before you drink it.
 If you don't have a test kit, it's prudent to use your emergency water supply until you get the water tested.